 Remove the pan from the oven and let the cinnamon buns cool for 10 minutes.

 While the cinnamon rolls cool, mix together the icing.
-Stir together the melted butter, powdered sugar, vanilla extract, and water to make a melt-in-your mouth glaze.
+Stir together the melted butter, powdered sugar, vanilla extract, and water to make a melt-in-your-mouth glaze.
 Or, you can use your favorite cream cheese frosting, or try cashew frosting for a naturally sweetened option.

 Serve the cinnamon rolls right away after frosting, or let them rest until you’re ready to serve.
 They are delicious at room temperature, too!
-Be sure to transfer them to the fridge and cover tightly if you don’t serve them within 2 hours, though.
+Be sure to transfer them to the fridge and cover them tightly if you don’t serve them within 2 hours, though.